Choosing the Right Typography for Your Medical Website

 Sans Serif Font

 Sans means without in French.
 Sans serif means without serifs.
-You’ll notice these feet do not have the little feet like serif fonts do.
+You’ll notice these feet do not have the little feet as serif fonts do.
 Arial and Verdana are common sans serif fonts.
 These fonts are often used in web documents and on blogs because they read well on low screen resolutions and appear more modern.

 Goth and Old English are common blackletter fonts.
 These fonts have thick, thin strokes and were used in Gutenberg’s Bible.
 They were common before 1500, making them typically used today in documents that are meant to appear historic.